Arcensoth/datapacks/imp.md

 # IMP: IMP Module Protocol

 > This document is a **work-in-progress**!

-Significant changes need to be made in order to update to Minecraft 1.14 and to reflect the changes made in the [IMP datapack](https://github.com/Arcensoth/imp-datapack).
+> This document is slightly outdated and requires changes with respect to Minecraft 1.14 the [IMP datapack](https://github.com/Arcensoth/imp-datapack).

 - [Standards and guidelines](#standards-and-guidelines)
   - [Leave vanilla alone](#leave-vanilla-alone)